kingsleytorlowei/imperva-assessment/README.md

 ```
 touch .env
 ```
 Enviroment variables are included in the email to the recruiter.
+Note: Link to database variable would expire in a week.

 ## Install dependencies
 ```